lowie1803/battleship-cpsc210/README.md

 - As a user, I want the game to end after any player wins the game.

 Stage 2:
-- As a user, I want to save the current game.
+- As a user, I want to save the current game and load it when I need.
-- As a user, I want to keep the results of past games.
+- As a user, I want to clear data after I finished one game.